OpenDA-Association/OpenDA/docs/source/workStepByStep.rst

 will save a lot of time in the end.

-Create experiments with one group of observations at a time when you want to assimilate observations of various quantities and/or sources .
+Create experiments with one group of observations at a time when you want to assimilate observations of various quantities and/or sources.
 You will learn a lot about the behavior of your model when assimilating these different types of observations and it is much easier to identify which kind of observations might cause problems, like model